Do Topical Retinoids Increase Sensitivity to the Sun?

 - Adapalene [0.1% strength is now available over-the-counter as well]

-You may have heard that retinoids make your skin more sensitive to the sun, and all three of these retinoids come with warning sections on their package inserts that emphasize the importance of using sun protection while using them.
+You may have heard that retinoids make your skin more sensitive to the sun, and all four of these retinoids come with warning sections on their package inserts that emphasize the importance of using sun protection while using them.

-Nevertheless, retinoids may cause skin irritation, especially in the first few weeks of use, and it is reasonable to assume that this might make sunburn symptoms worse.
+In any case, retinoids may cause skin irritation, especially in the first few weeks of use, and it is reasonable to assume that this might make sunburn symptoms worse.
 Therefore, even with the lack of data, it is always prudent to abide by the package inserts and avoid excessive sun exposure, use sunscreen, or practice sun protection habits like wearing hats and clothing to protect the skin when using retinoids.

 Recommendations for Retinoids and Sun Exposure